-Setting Description Factory Default Accept Only the packets fitting the entities on list can be allowed.
-Drop Drop Any packet fitting the entities on list will be denied.
+Setting Description Factory Default Accept Only the packets from the listed ports be allowed.
+Drop Drop Any packet from the listed ports will be denied.

 Be careful when you enable the filter function:

 Drop + "no entity on list is activated" = all packets are allowed